WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 ### Tips

-1. Think of creative ideas and present them well in your designs.
+1. Think of creative ideas and present them properly in your designs.

+---